6 Best Dog-friendly Beaches in New Hampshire 2025

 Foss Beach is a dog-friendly town-owned beach in Rye.
 This rocky and sandy beach starts from the north end of Rye Harbor State Park along Ocean Boulevard and passes through Washington Road.
 Along a loose gravel stone wall, several wooden ramps are present.

 This beach allows dogs all year long.
 However, during high tide, the beach eventually disappears.
-There are no lifeguards on Foss Beach, but it does have a picnic table and grills for tourists to spend quality time with their families.
+Foss Beach has no lifeguards, but it has a picnic table and grills for tourists to spend quality time with their families.

 - Nearby visiting places: Pulpit Rock Tower, Odiorne Point State Park